openrewrite/rewrite-docs/docs/recipes/csharp/dependencies/upgradedependencyversion.md

       newVersion: 12.3
 ```

-Now that `com.yourorg.UpgradeDependencyVersionExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-java-dependencies:{{VERSION_REWRITE_JAVA_DEPENDENCIES}}` in your build file:
+Now that `com.yourorg.UpgradeDependencyVersionExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-java-security:{{VERSION_REWRITE_JAVA_SECURITY}}` in your build file:
 <Tabs groupId="projectType">